doubledinh/DoubleDinh.github.io/about.md

 permalink: /about/
 ---

-Some information about you!
+I am a senior at Oregon Episcopal School located in Portland, Oregon.

 ### More Information

-I am a senior at Oregon Episcopal School located in Portland, Oregon
+All of these posts are work culminated from Lauren's Machine Learning class!

 ### Contact me